Computer Guide for Seniors

 One of the many tasks I feature in my services is computer troubleshooting, maintenance, installation, and updates.
 The add on to providing that service is to provide education to those who own the computer I am currently working on.
 I do have a tendency to work my self out of a job.
 Which is rare, because my clients continue to rely on me no matter how much they learn.
 I appreciate the loyalty and faith each client bestows upon me.

-In my regular searches I do come across articles, how to bits n pieces, generalized and complicated information I like to pass on.
 One of the more common areas I find a need is with those of us in the latter years of our lives.
 Many of my clients are seniors, some have never been on a computer, many have used one for emails, browsing the Internet and playing games.
 They have never learned the care and feeding of their computer.
-It is my job to teach them how to take care of their computer and remain independent.
+It is my honor to teach them how to take care of their computer and remain independent.
 There are those moments of technical issues beyond the scope of their skills, this is where I come in.
-Even then it is a moment of education for both of us.
+Even then it can become a moment of education for both of us.

 Here is an article that came to my attention by a reader, I believe it has significant relevance to those who are in the latter years of their lives.